CQCL/hugr/specification/hugr.md

 defined in graphs lower in the hierarchy - this limits the scope within which they can be used.

-A **loadable HUGR** is one where all edges are connected and there are no `declare/alias_declare` nodes.
+A **loadable HUGR** is a module HUGR where all edges are connected and there are no `declare/alias_declare` nodes.

-An **executable HUGR** or **executable module** is a loadable HUGR where the first child of the root `module` is a `def` called “main”, that is the designated entry point.
+An **executable HUGR** or **executable module** is a loadable HUGR where the root node is a [Module](#module) node whose first child is a `def` called “main”, that is the designated entry point.
 Modules that act as libraries need not be executable.

 Even non-loadable HUGRs are HUGRs so long as they satisfy (all) other requirements such as acyclicity.
 (Anything not satisfying those is